reysanders80/reysanders80/README.md

 - 💞️ I’m looking to collaborate on Python and cloud programming
 - 📫 How to reach me ...
 - 😄 Pronouns: He/him/His
-- ⚡ Fun fact: Life and changed and I will be using this repo for school and fun
+- ⚡ Fun fact: Life and changes!
+I will be using this repo for school and fun

 <!---
 reysanders80/reysanders80 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.